Trade & Industry II

 The 1959 Act empowered the Commission to undertake at the Minister’s request inquiry into the refusal or alleged refusal by employers to use particular materials and methods of manufacturing.
 The purpose was to investigate complaints on restrictive practices relating to the use of specific materials or methods preventing the promotion of efficiency and inflated costs.

 The Institute for Industrial Research and Standards was established in 1946.
-Its function is to undertake, encourage and foster scientific research and investigation for its utilisation of indigenous resources, improvement of existing and the discovery of new technique or processes for use in native industries and the testing, analyses of commodity.
+Its function is to undertake, encourage and foster scientific research and investigation for its utilisation of indigenous resources, improvement of existing and the discovery of new techniques or processes for use in native industries and the testing and analyses of commodities.

-The Institute operated an information service on technical matters in industry and publishes bulletins designed to draw the attention of industrialist to technological developments, in particular areas.
-It was empowered to issue standard specifications for commodity.
-A prescribed marked might be used by manufacturers as products conform with the specifications.
+The Institute operates an information service on technical matters in industry and publishes bulletins designed to draw the attention of industrialists to technological developments in particular areas.
+It was empowered to issue standard specifications for commodities.
+A prescribed mark might be used by manufacturers as products conform to the specifications.